An Academic, Drummer, Atheist, Marxist and

-Phil on Jacob: “Despite Jacob being one of those scary Mormons (and driving me nuts sometimes with his way of thinking), is someone I’ve come to treasure and respect.
+Phil on Jacob: “Despite Jacob being one of those scary religious guys (and driving me nuts sometimes with his way of thinking), is someone I’ve come to treasure and respect.
 He’s thoughtful and I’ve learned a lot in conversation with him.
 Being able to talk about any of our many differences continues to be so refreshing.”

 A Little More About Jacob & Phil’s Unorthodox Friendship: Phil saw Jacob at the end of a National Coalition of Dialogue & Deliberation meeting.
 They locked eyes, and the rest is history.

 Jacob on Phil: “… our work together has become one of the highlights of my life.”

 Okay, well there’s a little more: Phil had just written a book called, “United We Fall: Ending America’s Love Affair with the Political Center.”
 Approaching Jacob he said, “I’ve been looking for a conservative to explore an idea together.”
 At Phil’s suggestion, Jacob and Phil spent the next year talking about everything they disagreed about in a major way – from many emails, to many phone calls.
 After publishing edited versions of their conversations (and their own takeaways), they appeared on This American Life before Obama’s reelection.

 Since that time, they have made numerous appearances, including community and campus events, and have received an award from Public Conversations Project.
 They received a Fellowship from the University of Utah in 2018 to spend a few days on that campus working with students.